Collecting Vintage Clothing

 "Buy what you like" is an almost meaningless tautology, since one is unlikely to buy what one does not like.
-But here one finds a kernel of a useful idea.
-Many successful collectors do begin with the simple idea that they love beautiful clothing—to wear or simply to appreciate.
-By finding what is available to be collected, over time they refine their idea of "what they like."
-They gradually become deeply knowledgeable about some aspect (period or style) of vintage clothing.
-Starting with "what you like" may make a lot of sense if you are open to extending the scope of your appreciation.
+But here is the kernel of a useful idea.
+Many successful collectors do begin with the simple idea that they love beautiful clothing—to wear and/or appreciate.
+By finding what can be collected, over time they refine their idea of "what they like" and gradually become knowledgeable on an aspect (period or style) of vintage clothing.
+Starting with "what you like" will make sense if you are open to extending the scope of your appreciation.

 "Focus on a specific area" is a byproduct of serious collecting as a practical art form.
 As the collector becomes more knowledgeable, she focuses on her developing area of expertise.